-Sinterklaas and his friend Zwarte Piet sometimes hand the goodies to the kids directly, but they’re also known to sneak in through the chimney and leave them in clean little pairs of boots.
+Sometimes, Sinterklaas and his friend Zwarte Piet hand the goodies to the kids directly, but they’re also known to sneak in through the chimney and leave them in clean little pairs of boots.

-This delicious habit has changed forms relatively recently, but it’s actually been going on for centuries.
-One of the earliest traditions was parents getting a letter made of bread when their child was born, and this inspired the schoolteachers of the Middle Ages.
+This delicious tradition has changed forms relatively recently, but it’s been going on for centuries.
+One of the earliest versions was parents having a letter made out of bread when their child was born, and this inspired the schoolteachers of the Middle Ages.

 Later on, parents would lay out piles of presents for the kids, but they threw a sheet on top to keep the prying little eyes from knowing what was there.
 However, siblings would go to war with each other when trying to find their stack, so the parents needed a good way to mark them.